-- a) If you have started to study a module with pre-requisite requirements but you do not subsequently achieve credit for the pre-requisite module, unless your specific qualification regulations state otherwise, you may continue to study and be eligible to earn credit for that principal module (upon successful completion) if you choose to do so. - b) If you have started to study a module with co-requisite requirements and you do not successfully complete study of the co-requisite module, unless your specific qualification regulations state otherwise, you may continue to study that module if you choose to do so.
+- a) If you have started to study a module with pre-requisite requirements, but you do not subsequently achieve credit for the pre-requisite module, you may (unless your specific qualification regulations state otherwise) continue to study that module. - b) If you have started to study a module with co-requisite requirements and you do not successfully complete study of the co-requisite module, you may (unless your specific qualification regulations state otherwise) continue to study that module.